| |

 Cooking Time

 Biryani is a lengthy process and takes a long time to cook.
 I prefer cooking my lamb for an hour or more so it is tender and falling off the bone.
-I pop it into the oven for a further hour.

 You can also cook it on the stovetop on the lowest temperature until it’s cooked.
 It is not absolutely necessary to pop it into the oven, however in my personal opinion the oven does make a difference in terms of the taste